 Materials and supplies inventory consist primarily of water pipe and pipefittings for construction and repair to the District's water treatment and distribution system.
 Materials and supplies are valued at cost using a weighted average method.
-Inventory items are charged to expense at the time the items are withdrawn from inventory or consumed.
+Material and supply items are charged to expense at the time the items are withdrawn from inventory or consumed.